 OURA, a new approach to sleep tracking

-There are broadly two types of personal sleep trackers you can buy; wearable devices, and non-wearable solutions that attach to your bed or pillow.
+There are broadly two types of sleep tracking devices you can buy; wearables, and non-wearable solutions that attach to your bed or pillow.

 But choosing between the two poses a dilemma.
 One one hand, wearables, which attach directly to your body, are more accurate at taking measurements of body temperature, heart rate, breathing patterns than many ‘in-bed’ solutions.